HoustonRuby/rails_girls/03_messages/make_pages_for_chirps.md

 > Why generate the *chirps* controller with actions `index`, `new`, `edit`, and `show`?
 >
-> Rails will help set up the pages for these actions as well.
+> When we do it this way, Rails will help set up the pages for these actions as well.
 If you look at the `rake routes` table, these actions (chirps#*index*, chirps#*new*, chirps#*edit*, and chirps#*show*) all have the verb 'GET'.
 'GET' is the way we get pages automatically when we type the web address in the browser.
 This means these are the pages what will have some HTML content to them, just like the front-page.

 <!-- Was going to put something here about deleted the freshly created routes since they are redundant, but perhaps this is not needed. -->